Psychedelics and Monotheistic Traditions: Sacramental Practice and Legal Recognition

 Mason Marks, MD, JD is a Visiting Professor of Law at Harvard Law School.
 Dr. Marks is the Florida Bar Health Law Section Professor at the Florida State University College of Law.
 At Harvard Law School, he is the senior fellow and lead of the Project on Psychedelics Law and Regulation (POPLAR), which he co-founded at the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics in 2021.
 Professor Marks is also a visiting fellow at the Information Society Project (ISP) at Yale Law School.
 An expert on the fast-emerging psychedelics industry, he advises state and federal agencies and lawmakers on the evolving controlled substances landscape.
 He has presented his research at the Food and Drug Administration, the National Institutes of Health, the Department of Health and Human Services, the U.S. Public Health Service, and the National Academies of Sciences, Engineering, and Medicine.

-oriana (she/her/ella) is a cis-femme, first-generation, queer Latina with disabilities.
-Master of divinity, oriana works in New York as a multifaith, bilingual chaplain for individuals experiencing grief, trauma, immediate loss, and illness. oriana has over a decade of involvement in the drug policy movement, primarily helping psychedelic organizations center the needs and dreams of people of color.
+Oriana (she/her/ella) is a cis-femme, first-generation, queer Latina with disabilities.
+Master of divinity, Oriana works in New York as a multifaith, bilingual chaplain for individuals experiencing grief, trauma, immediate loss, and illness. oriana has over a decade of involvement in the drug policy movement, primarily helping psychedelic organizations center the needs and dreams of people of color.
 She is a harm reductionist and doctoral student.

 Bryan McCarthy